-Possible circumstances Starting Point a.
-Delays in responding but with some level of engagement with the BSB a.
-Low level fine b.
-Failure to respond at any point to BSB enquiries b.
-Low level fine (upper end) c.
-Deliberate decision not to engage with the BSB showing a disregard for the authority of the regulator Medium level fine / conditions being imposed on an BSB Licensed / Authorised Body's licence or authorisation to practise Aggravating factors Mitigating factors Lack of explanation for the failure to respond Distress and inconvenience to the complainant Substantial delay in being able to deal with the complaint Persistent failures to respond Reason for breach is due to disability, illness, maternity or pregnancy
+Possible circumstances Starting point а.
+Delays in responding but with some level of engagement with the BSB Low level fine b.
+Failure to respond at any point to BSB enquiries Low level fine (upper end) с.
+Deliberate decision not to engage with the BSB/LeO showing a disregard for the authority of the regulator Medium level fine / conditions being imposed on a BSB Licensed / Authorised Body's licence or authorisation to practise d.
+Deliberate and sustained decision not to engage with the BSB/LeO over an extended period of time Medium to long suspension Aggr avating factors Mitigating factors • Lack of explanation for the failure to respond Distress and inconvenience to the complainant Reason for breach is due to disability, illness, maternity or pregnancy